psarisa5794/Q-and-A/Angular.md

 I usually identify these issues using Angular DevTools, browser performance profiling, and by observing UI freezes or slow dashboard loads.

 To fix them:

-I use ChangeDetectionStrategy.OnPush to limit unnecessary change detection
+- I use ChangeDetectionStrategy.OnPush to limit unnecessary change detection

-Use `trackBy` with `*ngFor` to avoid re-rendering entire lists
+- Use `trackBy` with `*ngFor` to avoid re-rendering entire lists

-Apply virtual scrolling (`cdk-virtual-scroll-viewport`) for large datasets
+- Apply virtual scrolling (`cdk-virtual-scroll-viewport`) for large datasets

-Implement server-side pagination and filtering
+- Implement server-side pagination and filtering

-Optimize API calls using RxJS operators like switchMap and caching
+- Optimize API calls using RxJS operators like switchMap and caching

 These changes significantly improve rendering speed and overall user experience.

-Q2.
+## Q22.
 Explain ChangeDetectionStrategy.OnPush

-Model Answer:

 ChangeDetectionStrategy.OnPush tells Angular to run change detection for a component only when specific conditions are met.

 Change detection is triggered when:

-An `@Input()` reference changes
+- An `@Input()` reference changes

-An observable emits a new value (commonly via async pipe)
+- An observable emits a new value (commonly via async pipe)

-A DOM event occurs inside the component
+- A DOM event occurs inside the component

-Change detection is triggered manually
+- Change detection is triggered manually

 A common mistake developers make is mutating objects instead of creating new references, which prevents OnPush components from updating.

 When used correctly, OnPush significantly improves performance in complex UIs.

-Q3.
+## Q23.
 What is trackBy and why is it important?

-Model Answer:

-By default, Angular re-renders all DOM elements in an *ngFor loop whenever the data changes.
+By default, Angular re-renders all DOM elements in an `*ngFor` loop whenever the data changes.

-trackBy allows Angular to uniquely identify each item using a key, such as an ID.
+`trackBy` allows Angular to uniquely identify each item using a key, such as an ID.
 This helps Angular update only the modified items instead of recreating the entire list.

 In large tables or dashboards, using trackBy greatly improves rendering performance and reduces DOM operations.

-Q4.
+## Q24.
 What are Angular Signals?

-Model Answer:

 Angular Signals are a new reactive primitive introduced to simplify state management.

 Signals provide fine-grained reactivity without relying on RxJS or zone-based change detection.